 We all know where paper comes from: paper comes from wood pulp, which means that trees—which, alone, cover over 30% of our planet’s surface—have to be cut down.

-Forests are ecosystems in and of themselves, providing homes for the countless of species that make our planet so unique.
-In order to make paper, our planet’s critters must lose their homes, and without those, they lose their means of survival.
-Sumatran tigers are critically endangered because the paper industry that has been destroying their natural environment.
+Forests are ecosystems in and of themselves, providing homes for countless plant and animal species that make our planet so unique.
+In order to make paper, numerous animals lose their homes, and without those, they lose their means of survival.
+Sumatran tigers, for example, are critically endangered because the paper industry that has been destroying their natural environment.

 Cutting down trees, removing these valuable resources from our environment, in order to print our memos and forms is not only harmful to the critters that call the forests, woods and jungles home, but also to us as well.

 Just have a look at the video below about the effects of deforestation on the environment and climate: